-What about all of the insurance jobs?
-Many of these are not technically fake, but the job may not be what you think.
+What about all of those insurance jobs?
+Many of these are technically not fake, but the job may not be what you think.
 There are tons of jobs out there for insurance agencies.
 They are legitimate jobs, but you need to be one heck of a salesperson.
-Most of these jobs require cold calling.
+Most of these jobs require cold-calling.
 There is one very famous insurance company that admittedly over-hires for certain metropolitan areas to make sure their name saturates the market.
-They lure naÔve job seekers with promises of fully paid vacations in lavish vacation spots, just by becoming a top seller.
-They actually make you believe you can do it, even if youíve never sold as much as a stick of gum.
-Donít fall for it.
-Unless insurance is your chosen field, you will put in long hours and spend a lot of your own money trying to find clients.
+They lure you in with promises of fully paid vacations in lavish vacation spots, just by becoming a top seller.
+They actually make you believe you can do it, even if you’ve never sold as much as a stick of gum.
+Unless you're one heck of cold-call closer, you will put in long hours and spend a lot of your own money trying to find clients.

 Do they ask for a small fee in order to bring you on board?
-Real companies don’t ask you to pay to work for them, unless itís for uniforms.
+Real companies don’t ask you to pay to work for them.

 In-home care or personal assistant?
-Writers, disabled employers all wanting you to come to their home as a personal assistant.
-Yes, these jobs actually do exist, but if you find it on Craigís List, think twice.
-Here again, donít be lured into a dangerous situation you have not checked out first.
+Writers, entrepreneurs and small business owners are often looking for personal assistants.
+Yes, these jobs actually do exist, but if you find it on Craig’s List, be careful!
+Here again, don’t be lured into a dangerous situation you have not checked out first.

 Many times, fake job ads are often very difficult to spot.
-Donít fall victim.
+Sometimes the ads aren't fake, they just don't "tell all."
+Don’t fall victim.
 Take care when applying for any job that requests personal information, yet doesn’t offer any real job details.